CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: -Error: A Large-Scale Error Detection Benchmark

-To rigorously assess this authenticity, we conducted a human evaluation study involving three independent expert labelers over 120 hours.
-Each labeler was shown an equal mix of synthetic and human-labeled error trajectories, without disclosure of their origin.
-As shown in Figure~\ref{fig:dataset_distribution}, labelers struggled to distinguish between the two: 47.1\% of synthetic trajectories were misclassified as human-labeled, while 42.3\% of genuine trajectories were correctly identified.
-This near-random classification accuracy (close to 50\% in both cases) indicates that our synthetic errors are effectively indistinguishable from real ones.
-Moreover, we notice that a high inter-annotator agreement on authenticity: 94.4\% of synthetic trajectories were judged as genuine by at least two out of three labelers, with 52.9\% receiving unanimous consensus.
-We add detailed human-alignment analysis in Appendix~\ref{app:alignment}.
+To rigorously evaluate the authenticity of our synthesized data, we conducted a human evaluation study with four independent expert labelers, totaling over 120 hours of annotation effort.
+Each labeler was presented with an equal mix of synthetically injected and human-annotated error trajectories, without being informed of their origin.
+As shown in Figure~\ref{fig:dataset_distribution}, labelers struggled to distinguish between the two sources: 47.1\% of synthetic trajectories were misclassified as human-labeled, while only 42.3\% of genuine trajectories were correctly identified.
+This near-random classification performance, close to 50\% in both cases, indicates that synthetic errors produced by our pipeline are effectively indistinguishable from real-world failures.

+Beyond individual judgments, we observe strong inter-annotator agreement on perceived authenticity.
+In particular, 94.4\% of synthetic trajectories were judged as genuine by at least two out of five labelers, and 52.9\% received unanimous consensus.
+These results suggest that our injected errors consistently exhibit the structural and semantic characteristics of natural MAS failures, which also reinforces the effectiveness of error schema design in \name.
+We provide a detailed human-alignment analysis, including confusion matrices and agreement statistics, in Appendix~\ref{app:alignment}.

-Together, these results validate that our error injection pipeline faithfully captures the nuanced characteristics of real-world MAS failures.
-We emphasize that this methodology enables data generation that is \textit{cheap} (automated and low-cost), \textit{abundant} (scalable to millions of examples), \textit{precise} (with unambiguous ground-truth labels), and \textit{realistic} (closely matching natural error distributions derived from human annotations), building the foundation for training effective recognition models.
+Taken together, these findings validate that our error injection pipeline faithfully captures the nuanced failure patterns observed in real multi-agent systems.
+This methodology enables data generation that is \textit{cheap} (fully automated and low-cost), \textit{abundant} (scalable to millions of trajectories), \textit{precise} (with unambiguous ground-truth error labels), and \textit{realistic} (closely matching human-annotated error distributions), thereby providing a strong foundation for developing and evaluating effective MAS error recognition methods.